dcodeIO/node.js-closure-compiler-externs/README.md

 #### Naming convention ####

 * Externs for core components are all lower case
-* Externs for non-core components begin with an upper case character
+* Externs for [non-core components](https://github.com/dcodeIO/node.js-closure-compiler-externs/tree/master/contrib) begin with an upper case character

 #### Node.js specific annotation ####

-If an extern file refers to a module that's usually loaded through require(moduleName), a comment is added on top of the file.
-For example for the "fs" module:
+If an extern file refers to a module that's usually loaded through var modulename = require("modulename"), a comment is added on top of the file.
+For example for the fs module:

 ````javascript
 /**